Jing0283/Wormpose/README.md

 # Wormpose
-Adapted from Wormpose repository published by Laetitia Hebert
+Adapted from and adjusted based on Wormpose repository published by Laetitia Hebert